Enterprise-CMCS/T-MSIS-Analytic-File-Generation-Python/README.md

 The Action is manually triggered and currently builds the wheel, names it according to the version specified in `taf/__init__.py`, and uploads it to the dev, val, and prod buckets.

+Running the `Build and Deploy` GitHub Action will post a message to the `dc-alerts` slack channel on the [DataConnect slack](dataconnect-workspace.slack.com).

 ## More technical documentation

 Supplementary information regarding the data quality of state T-MSIS Analytic Files (TAF) Research Identifiable Files (RIF) can be referenced [here](https://www.medicaid.gov/dq-atlas/welcome).